No occurrence obstructions in geometric complexity theory: Lifting highest weight vectors in plethysms

-(The multiplication is defined via the symmetric product, which corresponds to the multiplication of polynomials, cf.~\eqref{eq:symm-prod} with $V$ replaced by $\Sym^m V$.)
-It is clear that \eqref{eq:deglift} maps a highest weight vector of weight $\nu\vdash mk$ to a highest weight vector of weight $\nu + ((d-k)m)$.
+Since $\GL(V)$ acts on $\Sym V$ by algebra automorphisms, it follows that \eqref{eq:deglift} maps a highest weight vector of weight $\nu\vdash mk$ to a highest weight vector of weight $\nu^{\sharp dm}$.

-\begin{lemma} Let $T$ be a tableau of shape $\nu$ with content $k\times m$ and let the tableau $T''$ of shape $\nu + ((d-k)m)$ be obtained from $T$ by adding $m$ copies of $d-k$ new letters to the first row (in some order).
+\begin{lemma} Let $T$ be a tableau of shape $\nu$ with content $k\times m$ and let the tableau $T''$ of shape $\nu^{\sharp dm}$ be obtained from $T$ by adding $m$ copies of $d-k$ new letters to the first row (in some order).
 Then $v_{T''}$ is obtained as the image of $v_T$ under the map~\eqref{eq:deglift} \end{lemma}

-\begin{proof} Let $\nu'':=\nu+((d-k)m)$.
-We note that the lifting from degree $k$ to~$d$ can be obtained as a composition of liftings that increase the degree by one only.
+\begin{proof} The lifting from degree $k$ to~$d$ can be obtained as a composition of liftings that increase the degree by one only.
 Hence we may assume without loss of generality that $d=k+1$.
 So we assume that $T''$ is obtained from $T$ by adding $m$ copies of a new letter to the first row.
-In order to show that $v_{T''} = X_1^m\cdot v_T$, it is suffices to prove that
+In order to show that $v_{T''} = e_1^m\cdot v_T$, it is suffices to prove that